 There’s a world of specially made tools to help you garden, clean and do other chores while reducing strain.

 If hands are your pain points, pay attention to grips.
 Manufacturers make tools with special grips — often thicker and shaped to fit hands — for people with arthritis.
-Groups such as the Arthritis Foundation test such tools to determine which ones are most effective.
+Additionally, buy a gardening wagon to sit on while weeding, and to save your knees, buy a kneeling pad if you must get down low to garden.

 Wear gloves for outdoor work, especially if you’re taking drugs such as prednisone, methotrexate or biological agents.

-If your back is screaming after doing a particular chore, pay attention to your position the next time you do it.
+If your back is screaming after doing a particular chore, pay attention to your posture the next time you do it.

-For example, rather than kneeling for long time periods in the garden, sit on a small stool.
-This will help you avoid knee and back strain and make it easier for you to get up and down for breaks.
+For example, are you kneeling for long periods in the garden?
+Sit on a small stool or garden wagon instead.
+This will help you to avoid a knee or back flare-up and make it easier for you to get up and down.
+Also, if you’re sitting on a wagon or stool, be sure to keep your back straight while working rather than hunched over which can aggravate your arthritis.

 A stool proves just as useful for indoor work.
-For example, when washing dishes, rather than bending at the waist repeatedly, stay upright in a neutral position by putting one foot up on a short stool while you work.
+For example, when washing dishes, stay upright in a neutral position and take some of the pressure off your back by putting one foot up on a short stool while you work.

 Do you feel best in the morning after a night of rest?
 Or are you most energetic and pain-free after a day of movement?